Skip to content

 The Victorian Period

 Early Victorian (Romantic) (1837-1855) - In a time of delicacy and modesty, jewelry was designed to coincide with the fashions.
 Since clothing did not show the ankle or the ear, dresses were fitted at the waist, and full to the ground, and hairstyles always covered the ear.
 To adorn this look, hair ornaments, broaches, lockets, and bracelets were very popular.
 The jewelry often featured nature-inspired motifs delicately etched into gold.
 Other popular designs included classical Greek and Roman themes, Gothic and Medieval styles, grapes, vines, leaves, eyes, hands, knots, serpents, and hearts.
-There was a distinction between jewelry worn during the day and that worn at night.
+There was a distinction between jewelry worn during the day and at night.
 Bracelets were the most popular kind of jewelry.
 Gemstones and diamonds were only to be worn at night.
 The Victorian Period is named for Queen Victoria, and during the Romantic Period, Queen Victoria married Prince Albert.
 Jewelry from this time is relatively rare.

 Mid Victorian (Grand) (1856-1885) - During the Grand Period, the modesty of the earlier period was lifted, and jewelry was designed to reflect wealth and prominence.
 The Civil War was taking place in the United States, and the role of women in society was undergoing significant changes.
 Large hoop skirts and corsets became essential, and the neckline of dresses lowered, making necklaces extremely popular.
-Perhaps inspired by the death of Prince Albert, much of the jewelry took on darker designs, including solemn, dark, and grave motifs, as well as anchors, hearts, crosses, beetles, bells, and monograms.
+Perhaps inspired by the death of Prince Albert, much of the jewelry took on darker designs, including solemn, dark, and grave motifs, anchors, hearts, crosses, beetles, bells, and monograms.
 The jewelry often featured heavy, dark stones such as jet, onyx, amethyst, and garnet.
 This jewelry is rare, probably because of its delicacy.
 Pieces were designed to be large in scale, giving the impression of wealth, but without the weight.

 The Edwardian Period